glowieframework/glowie-website/documentation/basic-application-modules/actions.md

 _Example_: You have `ProductsController`, a controller that is responsible for organizing a product catalog from an ecommerce website.
 Within this controller you need to have specific actions for each functionality needed, like `listProductsAction()`, `addProductAction()`, `editProductAction()` and `deleteProductAction()`.

 ### Creating actions
 In order to create an action inside a controller, you must create a new **public function** in the desired controller file stored into `app/controllers`.
-Function name must end with "Action".
+Function name must end with "**Action**".

 _Example_
 ```php